Running Portworx in Production with DC/OS

 - Before adding drives to the node, the node will need to be taken into maintenance mode

 - Ensure the volumes in the node have replicas in other nodes.

 - If the volumes have replication factor of 1, increase the replication factor.

 - Ensure the services are failed over to a different node when the node is taken into maintenance mode.

 - Follow the instructions in this page to add storage each node.

 Server and Networking Replacements and Upgrades

-- Servers running PX can be replaced by performing decommissioning of the server to safely remove them from the cluster.
+- Servers running Portworx can be replaced by performing decommissioning of the server to safely remove them from the cluster.